PShlyundin/ldap_shell/README.md

 Get Info
     dump - Dumps the domain.
-    search query [attributes,] - Search users and groups by name, distinguishedName and sAMAccountName. get_user_groups user - Retrieves all groups this user is a member of. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName). get_maq user - Get ms-DS-MachineAccountQuota for current user.
+    search query [attributes,] - Search users and groups by name, distinguishedName and sAMAccountName. get_user_groups user - Retrieves all groups for a specified user. get_group_users group - Retrieves all members of a group. get_laps_password computer - Retrieves the LAPS passwords associated with a given computer (sAMAccountName). get_maq user - Get ms-DS-MachineAccountQuota for current user.